Luck Robs People of Success (or at least the idea of luck robs people)

 When you believe in luck it practically gives you permission to ease off the gas and put in less effort.
-And why wouldn’t you be lazier if your fate was left only to chance?
+I can’t get mad at people that believe in luck.
+Why wouldn’t you be lazier if your fate was left only to chance?

 Luck is not some random occurrence or supernatural moment.
 The best definition I have found is that luck is what happens when preparation meets opportunity.
 Luck is really about doing the right things day in and day out.
 Once you have prepared, it’s all about capitalizing on the right moment.

-Don’t let the fear of bad luck or the hope of good luck hinder you from making ever necessary effort.
+Don’t let the fear of bad luck or the hope of good luck hinder you from making every necessary effort.
 Success doesn’t happen by accident, it happens when you make the effort.